Canon 80D vs Nikon D3500

 It is notable that the 80D has a microphone port, which is missing on the D3500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the D3500 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Nikon D3500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.